Jamie Foxx seems to just be getting better with age.

 However, we wish someone told Jamie that there is a cheaper, easier, less painful way…

 With cosmetic scalp micropigmentation (SMP), technicians permanently inject ink to the scalp in a layering manner that is designed to mimic a natural, freshly shaved head of hair, or add density to thinning hair; it can even be used to camouflage scars from hair transplants.
 It makes an especially ideal solution for someone who likes the close cut look that Foxx has been rocking for years.

 And the best part?
 With scalp micropigmentation, tribal head tattoos become a choice instead of a necessity!

 Have questions about hair loss?
 Hairline Ink has the answers.
 If you or someone you know is suffering from hair loss, contact our team of experts to learn how scalp micropigmentation defy hair loss and reinvent the way you feel.
-Call us today at (585)-250-0835 to schedule a free consultation, learn about our pricing, or to get a free quote!
+We offer Scalp Micropigmentation in over 50 US cities.
+Call or text us today at 833-HAIR-INK (833-424-7465) to schedule an appointment, learn about our pricing, or get a free quote!